Kevin-Cutler/Final-Project/README.md

 _____________________________
 The goal of this project is to take two different movie datasets in order to develop a machine learning model that can predict whether or not it has a "Favorable" or "Unfavorable" IMDb movie score.
 Both of the datasets were taken from kaggle.com.
 The dataset top_4000_movies has data from 4000 different movies for features such as production budget and gross revenue for each movie.
 The other dataset called movies also found from kaggle.com, has 7512 values for "movie_title" and contains other variables such as "rating", "genre", "year", "votes", and cast information.
 The movies dataset contains the IMDb score ("score") that was used as the outcome data and was broken up into scores above 6 as "Favorable", and below 6 as "Unfavorable".
 The two datasets were merged on the same movie title to use more features in our machine learning model.
 A random forest classifier model was used to predict the primary outcome of "Favorable" vs "Unfavorable" IMDb score as well as determine the most important features in the dataset.
 For this project our team met using slack and discussed topics in zoom meetings to collaborate.

-The type of logistic regression modeling we will use to predict IMDB scores is known as a classification algorithm where the model learns patterns from the data, which will allow the model to predict if based on the independent variables we provide if a IMDB movie score should be "Favorable" or "Unfavorable" for each piece of data.
+The type of logistic regression modeling we will use to predict IMDb scores is known as a classification algorithm where the model learns patterns from the data, which will allow the model to predict if based on the independent variables we provide if a IMDb movie score should be "Favorable" or "Unfavorable" for each piece of data.
 We bucket movie scores to be set as "Unfavorable" if a movie recieved a score from (1 to less than 6) and a "Favorable" score for 6-10.
 The movie score rankings in our kaggle dataset is between 1-10.
 We selected this dataset because we want to settle the dispute around which variables play a role in positively impacting a IMDB score.

 ## Advantages in Random Forest Models:
 ____________________________________________
 For our machine learning model we decided to use a random forest model.
 These type of supervised machine learning models are great for clustering points of data into functional groups.
 We are using over 2000 rows of data and random forest models are ideal against overfitting by generating a high number of weak learners rather than one large complex tree, and training the different pieces of the data.
-A big reason we decided to use the supervised random forest model and determine the most important variable in predicting IMBD movie scores, was because the variables can be ranked by importance of input in a natural way with this model.
+A big reason we decided to use the supervised random forest model and determine the most important variable in predicting IMDb movie scores, was because the variables can be ranked by importance of input in a natural way with this model.
 The model can handle thousands of input variables which is ideal since our dataset will have a large number of variables after encoding, without variable deletion.
 The model works well on large datasets and is great with handling outliers and nonlinear data.
 This is another reason we chose this model, since our dataset will have non-linear data with categorical variables included in the model and the revenue and monetary values likely have outliers.

 ## Disadvantages in Random Forest Models:
 ____________________________________________